IBM/monitoring_ui/contracts/historical/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 There is no output when it works.

 ##Testing the New Contract
-The author assumes that the reader has been through the [sandbox document](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md) and has been able to build and run the peer and the contract in two separate terminal windows.
+The author assumes that the reader has been through the [testing documentation document](http://hyperledger-fabric.readthedocs.io/en/release-1.1/chaincode4ade.html#install-hyperledger-fabric-samples) and has been able to build and run the peer and the contract in two separate terminal windows.

 > Tips: